chavisclark/NodeServer_ReactClient/README.md

 ## Run the code

-Install and set up MongoDB, if not already installed on your local computer.
+> Install and set up MongoDB, if not already installed on your local computer.

+Start your instance of MongoDB:

 ```
 mongod